20 Top-Rated Beaches in Brazil

 Praia do Aventureiro - known to many as "the bent palm tree beach" or "the postcard beach"- is one of the most beautiful beaches on the island.

-If the constant go-go-go energy of Copacabana seems a bit much, nearby Ipanema beach is a good alternative.
+If the constant go-go-go energy of Copacabana seems a bit much, nearby Ipanema beach is a great place to visit instead.
 Perhaps one of the most famous beaches in the world (in part thanks to the unforgettable The Girl from Ipanema bossa nova song), Ipanema is classier and prettier than Copacabana, more about swimming and enjoying the sun than about non-stop action.

 The area's mild winters and massive surfs make this a favorite surfing destination - during winter, the swilling of the ocean near the coast creates amazing barrels of clear, light-blue water that surfers will definitely appreciate.